Movement

 It will then back up slightly to unwind the springs and then gently

 move down to touch the table.
-It uses localZDown
+It uses localZDown to move, so make

 sure it is in crane pose if you wish to touch the table.

-touches the table coarsly, then backs
+The word pressUntilEffortCombo touches the table coarsly, then backs

 up and presses again until it is lightly touching the table.
 It must

-be called after calling pressUntilEffortInit
+be called after calling pressUntilEffortInit which sets various

-variables needed for pressUntilEffort
+variables needed for pressUntilEffort.
+You can call

-to set up default values, and then individually
+pressUntilEffotInit to set up default values, and then individually

 set specific things, such as the movement speed.